Workouts and mileage are only part of getting fitter.

 In addition to supporting healthy recovery, massage also calms the central nervous system, thus reducing soreness and fatigue.

-Foam rolling is the most popular method of at-home soft tissue work, as it allows you to release the fascia of your muscle without a professional.
+Foam rolling is the most popular method of at-home soft tissue work, as it allows you to release the fascia of your muscle all by yourself.

 Massage therapy, massage guns, and prolonged stretching can also reduce soreness.